 This section is a catch-all for difficult or esoteric practices that do not fall under any of our scenarios above and might not lead to an immediate payoff for the casual user.

 - Sign up for a Protonmail or Tutanota end-to-end encrypted email account.

-- Use an alphanumeric passcode to unlock your phone.
+- Use PGP to secure your emails.